andreaciri/andreaciri.github.io/content/posts/my-kubectl-cheatsheet.md

 kubectl create job --from=cronjob/my-cronjob job-name
 ```

 Sometimes you have a scheduled cronjob that you want to start manually in that moment.
-This command create a job from the cronjob.
+This command creates a job from the cronjob.

 ## Suspend / resume a cronjob
 ```bash
 kubectl patch cronjobs my-cronjob -p '{"spec":{"suspend":true}}'
 ```
-This command let's you suspend or resume the executions of a k8s cronjob.
+This command lets you suspend or resume the executions of a k8s cronjob.

 > ⚠️ **Warning**
 >